yoyoberenguer/Water-Ripple-Effect/README.md

        [   0.,    0.,    0.,    0.],
        [   0.,    0.,    0.,    0.]])

 as you can see the values are shifted to the bottom of the screen.
-And the same way we can process the following pixels:
+And the same way we can process the remaining adjacent pixels as follow:

 pixels (x, y - 1) with numpy.roll(previous, -1, axis=0)
 pixels (x + 1, y) --> numpy.roll(previous, -1, axis=1)